skunkworxdark/prompt-tools/README.md

 ## `Prompt Strength` and `Prompt Strengths Combine`
 `Prompt Strength` - Formats a prompt and strength into compel style weighted string.
-Multiples of these then can be fed into a collect node to create a collection of them and the used with the `Prompt Strengths Combine` node
+Multiples of these then can be fed into a collect node to create a collection of them and then used with the `Prompt Strengths Combine` node
 ```
 e.g.
 prompt: A blues sphere